-IN WITNESS WHEREOF, the Company has caused this Warrant to be executed by its officer thereunto duly authorized
+above indicated.
+IN WITNESS WHEREOF, the Company has caused this Warrant to be executed by its officer thereunto duly authorized as of the date first

+BELLEROPHON THERAPEUTICS, INC.

+By: Name: Title:

+16

 EXHIBIT A-1 NOTICE OF EXERCISE

 FOR HOLDERS HOLDING WARRANTS THROUGH THE DEPOSITORY TRUST COMPANY